 Select Run Model in the Analysis menu.
 This will launch the Solution Progress window.
 This window allows you to watch as the AFT Fathom Solver converges on the answer.
-When the solution has converged, view the results by pressing View Output at the bottom of the Solution Progress window.
+When the solution has converged, view the results by clicking Output at the bottom of the Solution Progress window.

-Open the Output Control window from the Tools menu.
-Add "Vol. Flow Rate Net at Junction" to the junction Output.
+Open the Output Control window from the Tools menu, and click the Junctions button.
+Add "Vol. Flow Rate Net at Junction" to the junction Output by double clicking the parameter name in the list on the left, then clicking OK.
+The net volumetric flow rate is used to display the flow rate through the Spray Discharge nozzle when two pipes are connected to the spray discharge junction.